scottishgovernment/resources.mygov.scot/_guidelines/form-guide.md

 * ‘Main duties’ might be Medium (10 lines)
 * Personal statement might be Large (20 lines)

-Maximum input is approx double the initial set line height ie 10, 20 and 40 lines.
+Maximum input is approximately double the initial set line height i.e. 10, 20 and 40 lines.

 As the user enters text beyond the set height, the box expands.
 If the input box is bigger than the viewport then the cursor should align to the bottom of the viewport (above the keyboard on touch devices, and react when the keyboard is deactivated).

 Validation: When the character count is exceeded, it displays negative numbers and turns red.
 When focus is lost on the box and character count is still exceeded the border turns 2px red and a red error message is shown.

 {% include example-form-guidance.html file="forms_text_box" caption="Examples of Small, Medium and Large text boxes.
 If the expected input is to be long then use a Large text box to set expectation and avoid unnecessary masking of content.
 Initial views are set at 4, 10 and 20 lines respectively.
-Maximum input is approx double this ie 10, 20 and 40 lines." height="600" %}
+Maximum input is approximately double this i.e. 10, 20 and 40 lines." height="600" %}

 ### Dropdown (select box)